tahsin2627/my-yt/README.md

 docker compose up --build -d
 ```

+## General information

+Currently, on the LLM side of things:

+- supports basic chat completions API (LMStudio right now)
+  - expects `lms server` to be running on `http://localhost:1234`
+- works with `meta-llama-3.1-8b-instruct` model
+- customization will come in the future if there's enough interest (let me know by opening an issue or pull-request)

+---

 Download the project while you can before I get striked with a DMCA takedown request